Lake Mayfield: History

+Environment and ecology

+The lake is home to tiger muskies.
+Tiger muskies were introduced in 1993 to help control northern pikeminnow (squawfish) populations.
+In 1997, after an act of vandalism that destroyed a bald eagle nest near the lake, an artificial nest was built with help from a Boy Scout troop from Shoreline.

+Recreation

 The Cowlitz River Arm is significantly colder than the rest of the lake due to its proximity to the Riffe Lake which is created by Mossyrock Dam.
 The water from Riffe Lake flows through the Mossyrock Powerhouse's two hydroelectric generators.
 The Tilton River arm is much warmer and shallower due to past landslides.
 Ike Kinswa State Park is located on a peninsula bounded by the Cowlitz River and the Tilton River.
 The lake contains an island with a lighthouse.

 Throughout the 1980s and 1990s, there were many water ski and wake board tournaments held on the lake's Winston Creek arm where the Lake Mayfield Resort is located.
 The Mayfield Lake Youth camp is located up the Winston Creek arm adjacent to the Winston Creek Falls.
-The lake is also home to tiger muskies.
-Tiger muskies were introduced in 1993 to help control northern pikeminnow (squawfish) populations.